freiburgermsu/Biochemical-databases/Karr et al./README.md

 # Karr et al.
 The work of Karr et al., 2012 is reformatted through these files and code Notebooks.
 The data from the WholeCellKB.org was acquired from both webscraping and from downloading functionality of the website.
 The data from the two methods were separately processed and discussed in the following sections, although, the reactions data between the two methods was determined to be identical.
-The supplementary excel file from Karr et al. (https://doi.org/10.1016/j.cell.2012.05.044) was an additional source of the data
+The supplementary excel file from Karr et al. (https://doi.org/10.1016/j.cell.2012.05.044) was an additional source of biochemical data and specifically the references of the biochemical data.

 ## Scraping
 The website was scraped through the "2021-03-21_APF_WCKB web scraping_12.ipynb" Notebook.